CalvinNeo/ATP/README.md

     make lib

+Run test on demos by command

+    make run_test

 ## APIs
 All APIs are available in [/src/atp.h](/src/atp.h), and is compatible with C89

-# Demo
-There are several demos:
+# ATP as a framework(ASAF)
+When ATP is used as a framework, it provides with a flexible underlying control.
+In this case, You must handle incoming UDP packets and maintain a timer outside the ATP framework.
+You must interact with the ATP context through two APIs:
+1. `atp_process_udp`
+    When there's an incoming UDP packet, you must inform ATP context to parse the raw UDP packet by calling `atp_process_udp`, the context will then dispatch the packets to correct ATP sockets.
+2. `atp_timer_event`
+    You must also maintain a timer, and call `atp_timer_event` to generate timer signals for the context.

+ASAF is not thread safe.

+## Demos
+Most of these demos use healper `atp_standalone_` APIs provided in [/src/atp_standalone.h](/src/atp_standalone.h).
+These APIs help you from coding the connect/disconnect procedure yourself.

+You can build all following tests by

+    make demos

-1. sender/receiver
+1. sendfile/recvfile

     The demo includes two separated programs: the sender and the receiver.
 A File will be sent from the sender to the receiver.
+In this demo, both sides set their UDP Socket to be nonblock, because there will be no multi-threading or multiplexing.
     You can set loss rate by modifying function `simulate_packet_loss_sendto` in [/src/atp_callback.cpp](/src/atp_callback.cpp).

-    Build it by
+    Build this demo by

-        make demo_file
+        make test TARGET=demo_file

 2. send/recv

-    This demo is similar to sender/receiver, instead of sending file, send/recv use stdin/stdout now.
+    This demo is similar to sendfile/recvfile, instead of sending file, send/recv use stdin/stdout now.
+You can run with argument `-s` to simulate a ATPPacket by commands with certain format.
+This demo provides a convenient test method.

-    Build it by
+    Build this demo by

-        make demo
+        make test TARGET=demo_cmd

 3. send_poll

-    This demo implements the sender's part with `poll`.
+    This demo implements the sendfile's part with `poll`.

-    Build it by
+    Build this demo by

-        make demo_poll
+        make test TARGET=demo_poll

 4. send_aio

-    This demo implements the sender's part with aio.
+    This demo implements the sendfile's part with aio.

-    Build it by
+    Build this demo by

-        make send_aio
+        make test TARGET=send_aio

+# ATP as a service
+## Demos

 # Docs
 [/docs/brief.md](/docs/brief.md)